alders/mythtv-stream-hls-dash/README.md

 [^1]: `mythffmpeg` can be used instead, but does not support subtitles.

 [^2]: May depend on your distribution (e.g. 'data-www' is used for
     Ubuntu).
+May require one to configure the `php` scripts.

+[^3]: May depend on your distribution (e.g. 'data-www' is used for
-May require one to adapt the `php` scripts.
+    Ubuntu).
+May require one to configure the `php` scripts.

-[^3]: This requires installation of mythtv v34 from sources.
+[^4]: This requires installation of mythtv v34 from sources.

-[^4]: A subset of the user interface is used after selecting a video in
+[^5]: A subset of the user interface is used after selecting a video in
     [Web Application](https://www.mythtv.org/wiki/Web_Application).

-[^5]: The dropdown list shows the recordings available for streaming.
+[^6]: The dropdown list shows the recordings available for streaming.
     Leave as is since we are defining the settings for this recording.

-[^6]: Only VAAPI and no HW acceleration has been tested.
+[^7]: Only VAAPI and no HW acceleration has been tested.
 Feedback on
     untested acceleration is appreciated.

-[^7]: This option is only visible in the UI when a `Cutlist` is defined
+[^8]: This option is only visible in the UI when a `Cutlist` is defined
     in MythTV.

-[^8]: This option is only visible when subtitles are available in the
+[^9]: This option is only visible when subtitles are available in the
     video file.
 The language depends on the configuration in the php files.
 Adapt to your liking.

-[^9]: Either one of the two or none at all.
+[^10]: Either one of the two or none at all.

-[^10]: This will not delete any file from MythTV or change the MySQL
+[^11]: This will not delete any file from MythTV or change the MySQL
     database.
 All files can be recreated as long as the recording is available in MythTV.

-[^11]: If no still of the output is shown after 30 seconds, push the
+[^12]: If no still of the output is shown after 30 seconds, push the
     `HLS event` of `HLS VOD` button.
 As a last resort try to reload the browser page.

-[^12]: This button is only shown when both playlist types `event` and
+[^13]: This button is only shown when both playlist types `event` and
     `VOD` were selected as shown in Figure 1.

-[^13]: The `cutlist` itself was defined in MythTV which is translated
+[^14]: The `cutlist` itself was defined in MythTV which is translated
     into the inpoint's and outpoint's of the `cutlist` for the video.

-[^14]: Realtime.
+[^15]: Realtime.

-[^15]: After Post-processing.
+[^16]: After Post-processing.

-[^16]: All can be combined with `ABR`, `Cut commercials` and `subtitles`
+[^17]: All can be combined with `ABR`, `Cut commercials` and `subtitles`
     selection.

+[^18]: Currently only one audio rendition is supported.
+The stream used
+    for this test was manually created for testing purposes.

-[^17]: One minute of playback.
+[^19]: One minute of playback.

-[^18]: Only VAAPI and no HW acceleration has been tested.
+[^20]: Only VAAPI and no HW acceleration has been tested.
 Feedback on
     untested acceleration is appreciated.

-[^19]: The channel information is extracted from MythTV automagically.
+[^21]: The channel information is extracted from MythTV automagically.

-[^20]: FFmpeg encoding is stopped without checking if other users are
+[^22]: FFmpeg encoding is stopped without checking if other users are
     watching the stream.